Canadian public debt: Public debt of Canadian provinces, territories, and local governments

-Notes: Data are for 2021 (the fiscal year ending 31 March 2022).
-The consolidated general government includes all federal (central), provincial, territorial and local governments.
+Notes: Data are for the fiscal year 2024/25 (the fiscal year ending 31 March 2025).
+The consolidated general government includes all federal (central), provincial, territorial, and local governments.
 Debt is measured at market value.
 Sources: Statistics Canada Tables 10-10-0147-01, 10-10-0016-01 and 36-10-0222-01.
 Data for the provincial governments are consolidated.
-"Consolidation is a method used to present one overarching statistic for a province that eliminates all transactions and debtor-creditor relationships among different government units within a province."
-These units include the "provincial government, health and social service institutions, universities and colleges, municipalities and other local public administrations, and school boards".
-"Consolidated data can be compared across provinces because consolidation takes into account differences in provincial administrative structures and government service delivery".

-Consolidated data for the Canadian general government combines federal government data with provincial, territorial and local governments, but excludes data for the Canada Pension Plan and Quebec Pension Plan.
+Consolidation is a method used to present one overarching statistic for a province that eliminates all transactions and debtor-creditor relationships among different government units within a province.
+These units include the provincial government, health and social service institutions, universities and colleges, municipalities and other local public administrations, and school boards.
+Consolidated data can be compared across provinces because consolidation takes into account differences in provincial administrative structures and government service delivery.
+Consolidated data for the Canadian general government combines federal government data with provincial, territorial, and local governments, but excludes data for the Canada Pension Plan and Quebec Pension Plan.

-Provincial debt measurement: Public accounts vs. national accounts measures of debt The Canadian Department of Finance provides measures of federal and provincial debt on a public accounts basis, using reports from individual governments.
-An advantage of public accounts numbers is that they can provide detail on government expenditures.
-However, they are not strictly comparable across jurisdictions.
-By contrast, debt measured on a national accounts basis (employed in the table above) follows an internationally agreed standard, in order to facilitate comparisons across countries and provinces.
-According to the Department of Finance, the divergence between public accounts and national accounts measures arise from differences in the reporting of public sector pensions and other future benefits, methodological differences, and timing adjustments.

 Debt held by foreign investors

 In 1960, 4% of the Canadian government debt was held by foreign investors.

-From 2009–2010 to 2013–2014, the amount of the Canadian's debt held by foreign investors increased from 15% to 27% with a peak of 30% in 2012–2013.
-According to 2012 and a 2014 Department of Finance reports, debt held by foreign investors was lower than or comparable to most G7 countries in 2013–2014, including France at 64%, Germany at 62%, United States at 48%, Italy at 33%, United Kingdom at 29%, and Japan at 8%.
-In 2021 (the fiscal year ending 31 March 2022) non-resident investors held 29% of Government of Canada securities, up from 24% in the previous year, which the Department of Finance described as "in the mid-range compared to other sovereigns in the G7."
+Non-resident investors held 35% of Government of Canada securities in 2024/25.
+The Department of Finance described this as "in line with the average share for G7 countries."
+The share of foreign-resident holdings has been relatively stable since 2015-16.